Cristina-Sa20/Avocado-EV3/README.md

 # Hardware Design

-The robot was designed using LEGO Mindstorms EV3 components combined with a steering system based on the Ackermann principle.
+The robot was designed using LEGO Mindstorms EV3 components from LEGO´s base and expansion sets, combined with some 3D printed materials and as a third-party element a Pixy Camera.

 Our design priorities were: